deity-io/falcon-platform-docs/docs/platform/integration/magento2.md

 ## Overview

-Our Magento 2 integration allows you to manage your product catalogue, discounts, shipping rules and customers within Magento and use Falcon Platform to provide a PWA frontend to your users.
+Our Magento 2 integration allows you to manage your product catalog, discounts, shipping rules and customers within Magento and use Falcon Platform to provide a PWA frontend to your users.

 We support **magento >= 2.3**